JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7882 days**.

-And here is a just a random fact -  **The width of a tornado can range from less than ten yards to more than a mile.**.
+And here is a just a random fact -  **The number one cause of blindness in adults in the United States is diabetes**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 28 Jul, 2025.</sub>
+<sub>Last updated by Github Actions on 29 Jul, 2025.</sub>